Vishesh0001/Lokotsav/README.md

 ---

-## 📝 License
+## ⚠️ License and Usage Notice

+This project is protected under an "All Rights Reserved" license.

+You may **view the code**, but you are **not permitted to copy, reuse, modify, or redistribute** any part of this project without **explicit written permission** from the author.

-This project is for learning and portfolio purposes.
+This repository is shared for **educational and portfolio purposes only**.

+📩 For collaboration or usage requests, contact: [visheshshah.414@gmail.com](mailto:visheshshah.414@gmail.com)